devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+The project is a drawing machine, I plan to use linear rails, stepper motors, an Arduino, and a driver.
+  The componenets make it so you can program the robot to move around using the rails.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**